paulErdos/Lottery-Scheduler/README.txt

 CREATED (4-19-2014)

 Build Instructions:
-1. In the top-level directory type 'copy-all' to copy our files to the Minix system.
+1. In the top-level directory type 'make copy-all' to copy our files to the Minix system.
 This overwrites the original Minix files.
 2. In the same directory type 'make' to build and install